itaisteinherz/netoani.com/content/blog/making-meaningful-and-helpful-hacktoberfest-contributions/index.md

 ## Conclusion

 Props to you for going through this whole post!
 I truly appreciate people putting their time into OSS, and think that everyone can be a meaningful part of the community.
-I hope you learned a think or two reading this, and that you feel better equipped to start getting involved in OSS.
+I hope you'll be able to take a few things from this post, and that you feel better equipped to start getting involved in OSS.